UniversalDependencies/docs/_ud-dep/case.md

 When case markers are morphemes, they are not divided off the noun as a separate case dependent, but the noun as a whole is analyzed as a *nmod* of the verb.
 To overtly mark case, POS tags are included in the representation as shown below on a Russian example.
 We use the universal POS tagset from Petrov et al. (2012) to which we append case information.

+<span style='background: yellow'>**NOTE:** This is now being changed as the universal POS tags are revised and Universal Features are newly defined.</span>

 <div class="sd-parse">
-Ya/NOUN-NOM napisal/VERB pis'mo/NOUN-ACC perom/NOUN-INSTR \n I wrote the_letter with_a_quill
+Я написал письмо пером \n Ya/NOUN-NOM napisal/VERB pis'mo/NOUN-ACC perom/NOUN-INSTR \n I wrote the_letter with_a_quill
 nsubj(napisal-2, Ya-1)
 dobj(napisal-2, pis'mo-3)
 nmod(napisal-2, perom-4)